-We employed a hierarchical clustering method (HCM, Zappalá et al. 1995) for the initial identification of families in the proper element space $(a_p, e_p, \sin I_p)$, but then we had to perform a lot of manual operations, because i) we had to select a reasonable cut-off velocity v{cutoff} , usually such that the number of members $N(v{cutoff})$ increases relatively slowly with increasing v{cutoff} . ii) The resulting family should also have a "reasonable" shape in the space of proper elements, which should somehow correspond to the local dynamical features1. iii) We checked taxonomic types (colour indices from the Sloan DSS MOC catalogue version 4, Parker et al. 2008), which should be consistent among family members.
-We can recognise interlopers or overlapping families this way. iv) Finally, the SFD should exhibit one or two well-defined slopes, otherwise the cluster is considered uncertain.
+We employed a hierarchical clustering method (HCM, Zappalá et al. 1995) for the initial identification of families in the proper element space $(a_p, e_p, \sin I_p)$, but then we had to perform a lot of manual operations, because i) we had to select a reasonable cut-off velocity $v{\rm cutoff}$, usually such that the number of members $N(v{\rm cutoff})$ increases relatively slowly with increasing $v{\rm cutoff}$. ii) The resulting family should also have a "reasonable" shape in the space of proper elements, which should somehow correspond to the local dynamical features l. iii) We checked taxonomic types (colour indices from the Sloan DSS MOC catalogue version 4, Parker et al. 2008), which should be consistent among families this way. iv) Finally, the SFD should exhibit one or two well-defined slopes, otherwise the cluster is considered uncertain.